Sharky1507/Handling-Imbalanced-Data/README.md

 # Handling-Imbalanced-Data
--By Augmenting data and adding dropout layers reduced overfitting and brought validation accuracy near to training accuracy.
+-Augmenting data and adding dropout layers reduced overfitting which helped in brining validation accuracy near to training accuracy.